 Keeping them with smaller fish such as the guppies is a match made in heaven as they are super compatible, and their unusual patterns, colorations, and body shapes really do compliment one another.

-In conclusion, guppies are an awesome fish for any hobbyist level, and finding the perfect compatible tank mate has never been easier.
-Due to their awesome color, you want fish that accompany them to be flattering, and all of the inclusions on this list do just that.
+In conclusion, guppies are an awesome fish for any experience level, and finding the perfect compatible tank mate has never been easier.
+Due to their awesome and varied coloration, you want the fish that accompany them to be flattering, and all of the inclusions on this list do just that.